anjaneya-sharma-1/Informa/README.md

 - **ML Models**: Hugging Face Transformers
 - **Vector Database**: ChromaDB
 - **News Sources**: Free APIs and web scraping
-- **Monitoring**: LangSmith (optional) for workflow tracking and debugging

-## Monitoring & Debugging

-**LangSmith Integration** (Optional):
-- Track multi-agent workflow execution in real-time
-- Debug issues with sentiment analysis, bias detection, and fact-checking
-- Monitor performance metrics and identify bottlenecks
-- View detailed traces of each agent's decision-making process
-- Access monitoring dashboard directly from the Streamlit sidebar

-To enable monitoring:
-1. Get a free LangSmith API key from [smith.langchain.com](https://smith.langchain.com/)
-2. Add `LANGSMITH_API_KEY` to your secrets configuration
-3. Monitor your workflows at the dashboard URL shown in the sidebar

 ## Clean & Simple Design